 Also accompanying the car is a more recent MSA Historic Technical Passport dated July 2008 for FIA class: CT8, period: F - 1962 to 1965.
 As well as engine dynamometer records showing the Lotus Cortina’s maximum output at an impressive 162bhp.

 Supplied with the car is a Lotus Cortina Register document confirming the MKI retains its original bodyshell and records highlight that in 1984 the car was fitted with aluminium doors, bonnet and boot lid for further rally preparation.

 From 2005 to 2009, the Ford Lotus Cortina was driven by father and son duo Mr Richard Lawson senior and Junior.
 The Lawson’s raced at such tracks/events as Spa 6 Hour, Knockhill and Grand Prix De L’Age d’Or at Dijon.
 The car is supplied with numerous test track and lap charts from both Richard senior and Junior and highlights Martin Stretton Racing, Worcestershire as the company looking after this historic racer.

 In 2016 the car was sold by 4 Star Classics to a Mr Kenanbraba, Surrey who held onto the car for a couple of years until this beautiful historic racing machine arrived into the hands of rare and classic car racing enthusiasts, DM Historics.

 EXTERIOR | THE LOOK

 The Lotus Cortina is finished in the factory iconic Lotus Ermine White and Sherwood green stripe.
+Retaining its original Lotus Cortina bodyshell, confirmed by Lotus Cortina Register.
 With years of recorded track use, understandably the body and paintwork have acquired the fetching competition scars.
-With this being said, the Cortina displays no major rusting and all alloy bodywork is in great presentable condition.
+With this being said, the Cortina displays no major rusting and all bodywork is in great presentable condition.